 To keep your child safe and prevent accidental injury during a seizure, he advises parents to do the following:

-- Place child on a soft surface, such as a bed.
+- Place the child on a soft surface, such as a bed.

-- Prevent choking by laying the child on his or her side or stomach.
+- Prevent choking by laying the child on their side or stomach.